RacimoLab/dinf/docs/installation.md

 ```

 The conda-forge jaxlib packages are cuda-enabled by default,
 so GPU support should just work.
+See pip instructions for checking
+that your GPU device(s) are recognised.